AleksanderCehovin/interceptor/README.md

 ## Simulator

-There is a simulation folder where two simple scripts can be used to generate the data-stream the interceptor GUI relies upon as data input.
+There is a simulation folder where two simple scripts can be used to generate and test the data-stream the interceptor GUI relies upon as data input.

 ### Simulation Data Examples